-Tangy cranberry salsa has just the right amount of zip.
-It is a gorgeous snack or appetizer for any gathering, especially during the holiday season!
+Tangy Cranberry Salsa has just the right amount of zip.
+It’s a gorgeous snack or appetizer for any gathering, but especially for the holidays!

-It also pairs perfectly with your meat dishes.
-And let’s face it…doesn’t it look stunning!
-This dip is a perfect addition to your party spread.
-For more delectable dips try Spinach Artichoke Dip, Caramel Apple Dip, and Avocado Lime Ranch Dip.
+Cranberry Salsa pairs perfectly with your meat dishes, especially Turkey.
+This dip is a perfect addition to your party spread, served with our other favorites – Spinach Artichoke Dip, Caramel Apple Dip, and Avocado Lime Ranch Dip.